-This is exactly what happened to one of my clients Jane recently.
-She was at work and everything was on track for her to deliver on a tight midday deadline when everything went unexpectedly pear-shaped.
+This is precisely what happened to one of my clients Jane recently.
+She was at work, and everything was on track for her to deliver on a tight midday deadline when everything went unexpectedly pear-shaped.
 You see, Jane had just stopped to get a cup of coffee when she found that “Hi!” text on her phone and in an instant her world stopped dead in its tracks.

 Ok, so you may ask, what does hyper-vigilant mean?

 What if you could make a difference to someone you know or work with like Jane, who may be suffering in silence right now?
-The great news is it’s not hard, it’s not costly, nor does it need to be complicated!
+The great news is it’s not hard; it’s not costly, nor does it need to be complicated!

 By learning how to recognise the signs of domestic violence and knowing what to do, you too can make a difference to keep staff safe at work and feel supported.

 P.S. – Don’t forget we always change names for privacy reasons.

 “Be Brave.
 Build Trust.
 Enable Safety. iMPROVE LIVES!”

 #domesticviolence #emotionalintelligence #activelistening